 Stories quite simply provide the best vehicle for delivering messages that are not only heard and understood, but that inspire, motivate and elicit action.
 Furthermore, on the web we can (for the first time ever) free ourselves from the general constraints of traditional media and advance the art of storytelling.
 We can create captivating, immersive, interactive and emotional experiences that move people in more powerful ways than traditional media, or even traditional web design, ever could.

 2. It’s seamless, intuitive and easy to digest

-Today, when you land on the average website you are greeted with a few prominent trends: a large image slider, top or side navigation, a main body of text/images/icons and a sidebar with various links, images and cta’s.
-On many sites you’re even asked to hand over your name and email address immediately before you’ve had a chance to learn about the person, group or company whose site you’re visiting.
+Today, when you land on the average website you are greeted with a few prominent trends: a large image slider, top or side navigation, a main body of text/images/icons and a sidebar with various links, images and CTAs.
+On many sites you are asked to hand over your name and email address immediately, even before you’ve had a chance to learn about the person, group or company whose site you’re visiting.

 What a scattered, inelegant, blunt experience.

-All that is left is the beginning of a well crafted story where the only thing the visitor must do to progress it, is the most natural and intuitive thing on the web – scrolling.
+All that is left is the beginning of a well crafted story, where the only thing the visitor must do to progress is the most natural and intuitive thing on the web: scrolling.